Passionfruit possets

 Forest bathing

-One of my earliest childhood memories is of scratching in the undergrowth beneath trees and hedges for granadillas; it brought more joy than finding Easter eggs.
+One of my earliest childhood memories is of scratching in the undergrowth beneath trees and hedges for granadillas; those meanderings brought more joy than finding Easter eggs.
 I realise now that from very young I was learning about what today is being called forest bathing; immersing one's self in nature.
 Now when I am anxious and stressed, I always return to the garden for succour.

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.